1790 Footprints

-The 1790 Footprints refer to a set of footprints found near the Kīlauea volcano in present-day Hawaii Volcanoes National Park on the island of Hawaiʻi.
+The 1790 Footprints are a set of footprints found near the Kīlauea volcano in present-day Hawaii Volcanoes National Park on the island of Hawaiʻi.
 Resulting from an unusually explosive eruption, they may be associated with a series of battles in the area in 1790.

 Background

 The 1782 Battle of Mokuʻōhai gave Kamehameha I control of the west and north sides of the island of Hawaiʻi, but Keōua Kuahuʻula and his uncle Keawemauhili were able to escape.

 For a few years, while Kamehameha was occupied with Maui and the arrival of Europeans to Kona, Keōua ruled Kaʻū and Keawemauhili ruled Hilo.

 By 1790, Keawemauhili and Kamehameha had made peace.
 Keawemauhili aided Kamehameha's invasion of Maui that same year.
 This cooperation broke an agreement between Keawemauhili and Keōua.
 Keōua, angered, raided some of the lands of Kamehameha while he was in Maui at the Battle of Kepaniwai.